mhinz/vim-galore/README.md

 ## Standard plugins

-Surprising to many people, Vim comes with a handful of plugins on its own that all get loaded by default.
-Check `:scriptnames` after starting Vim to see all sourced files.
+Many people are surprised by the fact that Vim comes with a handful of standard plugins.
+Some get loaded by default (`:e $VIMRUNTIME/plugin`) and some are not (`:e $VIMRUNTIME/pack/dist/opt`).
+Read `:h pack-add` on how to source the latter.

-Most of them will never get used, so disable them as you see fit.
-They will still be shown as sourced, but only the first lines actually get read before Vim bails out.
+Most of the plugins that get loaded by default will never get used, though.
+Disable them as you see fit.
+They will still be shown as sourced (`:scriptnames`), but only the first lines actually get read before Vim bails out.
 No further code (mappings, commands, logic) will be processed.

 | Plugin     | Disable it using..                  | Help |
 |------------|-------------------------------------|------|